-St. Louis native, Kelley Hoskins is an award winning Multimedia Journalist / Assignment Editor for FOX 2 News who earned her Bachelor’s Degree in English at Fisk University in Nashville, Tennessee.
+St. Louis native, Kelley Hoskins is an award-winning news anchor and reporter.
+She earned her bachelor’s degree in English at Fisk University in Nashville, Tennessee.

 Hoskins is an experienced news journalist with more than 20 years in television news.
 She is a veteran of both radio and television news coverage and has held positions in St. Louis and Tennessee.

 Prior to joining KTVI FOX 2 News, Hoskins worked for KPLR CW11 News as a reporter.
 She also worked as a feature reporter and producer with KDNL ABC 30 in St. Louis, a freelance journalist for STL-TV, the government-access station for the City of St. Louis, and a writer/intern for WSMV-TV.
 Her radio work includes a stint for KMOX Radio and as a radio talk show host for WSFK Radio In Nashville, Tennessee.

 Hoskins’ career is marked by many highlights as a producer, reporter, and on-air personality.
 This includes interviews with former Vice President Al Gore and former Secretary of State Colin Powell.

 The St. Louis Chapter of the Association of Black Journalists named her “Best Reporter” for her feature of History Legends.
 Her reporting on the Tuskegee Airmen at KPLR TV and duties as host for “This Week In St. Louis” with KDNL ABC 30 garnered her two Emmy nominations.
 She also has many awards and honors including the St. Louis Urban League Excellence in Media Award for her contributions to the community in media.
 She received the Metro Area Professional Organization (MAPO) professional achievement award in 2022.